-Can You Use VPN to Stream or Watch Netflix?
+Can you use a VPN to stream or watch Netflix?

-We found that roughly 70% of the VPNs we tested will fly under Netflix’s geo-blocking radar, including our two favorites: ExpressVPN and NordVPN.
+We found that roughly 70% of the VPNs we tested can fly under Netflix’s geo-blocking radar.

 Those numbers are pretty good, considering Netflix has aggressively gone after VPN connections and proxy servers in the last few years.

-Their licensing restrictions are under extreme pressure, so they’re doing anything necessary to prevent people in the U.K. from streaming U.S. content (and vice versa).
-The fact that our tests revealed both ExpressVPN and NordVPN work flawlessly on multiple servers was amazing.
+Their licensing restrictions are under extreme pressure, so they’re doing anything and everything necessary to prevent people in the U.K. from streaming U.S. content (and vice versa).

-Besides Netflix, people also user VPNs to bypass geo-restricitons, watch sport channels or even HULU.
+Besides Netflix, people also use VPNs to bypass geo-restrictions, watch sports channels, or even other streaming services like HULU.